Pull-back and push-forward functors for holonomic modules over Cherednik algebras: Sheaves of Cherednik algebras

 \subsection{Dunkl-Opdam operators}

-Let $W$ be a finite group acting on $X$.
-We do not assume $X$ is connected, but (without loss of generality) assume it is $W$-connected.
-In particular, $X$ is equidimensional (recall that $X$ is assumed smooth).
+Recall that $X$ is assumed smooth.
+We do not assume $X$ is connected, but assume it is $W$-connected; the general case is obtained by treating $W$-connected components separately.
+In particular, $X$ is equidimensional.
 Let $\mc{S}(X)$ be the set of pairs $(w,Z)$ where $w \in W$ and $Z$ is a connected component of $X^w$ of codimension one.
 Any such $Z$ is smooth.
 A pair $(w,Z)$ in $\mc{S}(X)$ will be called a \textit{reflection} of $(X,W)$ and $Z$ a \textit{reflection hypersurface}.
 The group $W$ acts on $\mc{S}(X)$, and we fix $\bc : \mc{S}(X) \rightarrow \kk$ to be a $W$-equivariant function with $W$ acting trivially on $\kk$.